-Ever wonder what fly fishing in the western United States and the southern Canadian Rockies was like in the 1950’s or 1960’s?
-At Yellow Dog Flyfishing Adventures we do and we’re excited to feature several of our favorite destinations where walking and wading in pursuit of trout is still the norm, not the exception.
-We know one size doesn’t fit all so we’ve put together a list of the 7 Perfect Wade Fishing Destinations in Patagonia trips for anglers who enjoy getting out of the boat and pursuing trout on foot.
+Ever wonder what fly fishing in the western United States, and the southern Canadian Rockies was like in the 1950s or 1960s?
+At Yellow Dog Flyfishing Adventures we do, and we’re excited to feature several of our favorite destinations where walking and wading in pursuit of trout are still the norms, not the exception.
+We know one size doesn’t fit all, so we’ve put together a list of the wade fishing destinations in Patagonia for anglers who enjoy getting out of the boat and pursuing trout on foot.

 Working with Yellow Dog means that we take the time to learn what you want and we will always put you in a lodge and book you on a fishing experience that best fits your needs and preferences.
 If you enjoy float fishing, please visit our post on the 6 Unique Float Fishing Destinations.